JotishC/roc-aanmelden/README.md

 ## Aanmeld formulier ROC Leiden

-Angular 2 app om studenten aan te laten melden
+Angular 2 app om studenten aan te laten melden.

 This branch uses [Webpack](https://webpack.github.io/) for Development.
 There is also a SystemJS branch available.